bearbin/BearHomes/doc/savehandlers.md

 ### General Function Rules

  * All functions must be in all CAPS.
- * All functions must be prefixed with your handler name (for example INILOAD, INISAVE, etc).
+ * All functions must be prefixed with your handler name (for example INISAVELOAD, INISAVESAVE, INISAVEINIT, etc).

 ### Init